rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ## Virus Scanning (required)
 *This step should take place in the Windows environment.*

-Note that lab workstations have a Crowdstrike virus and malware detection sensor installed, as required by Emory IT policy.
+Note that lab workstations have the Crowdstrike virus and malware detection sensor installed, as required by Emory IT policy.
 This means most viruses will likely be detected and removed in the background without our knowledge or the ability to record those results in our metadata or collection files.
 This is not ideal, and we are looking for a solution so we can transparently document any Crowdstrike actions.

-Running an additional virus scan so we can view the results ourselves is preferred; however, it is acceptable to record in the log spreadsheet that Crowdstrike was used as the AV tool (with the date of extraction as the AV date, since the scan happens automatically when the computer detects the files).
+In order to view virus scan results, it is preferable to run an additional virus scan; however, it is acceptable to record in the log spreadsheet that Crowdstrike was used to detect viruses (with the date of extraction as the anti-virus date, since the scan happens automatically when the computer detects the files).

 Legacy practice note: In different points in the past, we've used Avast, McAfee, and ClamAV (as a fiwalk plugin) for this step.
 These options are not part of the current workflow, and documentation mentioning them may be out of date.

+To run an additional virus scan:
 1. Once the files are extracted, select all of the folders in ExtractedFiles folder (Ctrl+A).
 2. Right click and select “Scan with Microsoft/Windows Defender.”
 3. A window will pop up showing how many files are being scanned.